WebSpellChecker/wproofreader-plugin-wordpress/readme.txt

 * Spanish
 * Swedish

-Also, with the Premium (Pro) version, the default list of languages can be extended with more than 140 additional languages.
+Also, with the Pro version, the default list of languages can be extended with more than 140 additional languages.

 = How can I create a personal dictionary? =

 WebSpellChecker plugin has a special functionality called User Dictionary.
-It allows creating personal dictionaries with custom words (complex words, acronyms, proper names etc.) and use it across you website.
-All words added to a personal dictionary will not be considered as misspellings.
+It allows creating personal dictionaries with custom words (complex words, acronyms, proper names etc.) and using them across you website.
+All words added to a personal dictionary will not be considered misspellings.
 In order to create a new personal dictionary go to Options –> User Dictionary –> Enter a personal dictionary name –> Click Create.
-All new words will be added to a newly created dictionary.

 = Can I check Grammar with this plugin as well? =